BTCElectrician/ohmni-frontend/docs/refactors/llm-prompt-formatting-refactor-plan-2025-06-23.md

 - Added `.vscode/extensions.json` to recommend Tailwind and PostCSS extensions for better IntelliSense and syntax highlighting
 - Implemented a "Copy" button for AI responses in the chat UI for easy copying of markdown or plain text

+**All deployment checklist items have been completed and verified in production as of June 23, 2025.**

 See the new section at the end of this document for details and code references.
 These changes improve both developer workflow and end-user experience.

 ---